- Home ›

 Connecting with exes

-Social media networks present an excellent opportunity to feel connected to people you have known throughout your life.
-However, it also means you can reconnect with people that were once a significant part of your life—and that often doesn't go over well with your current significant other.
+However, it also means you can reconnect with people who were once a significant part of your life—and that often doesn't go over well with your current significant other.

 In other words, gaining access to an old flame can damper the heat of the relationship you are in today.
 Marriage.com cites studies revealing that 19% of people feel jealous of their spouses' online interactions.